 We don’t know anyone who likes an animal’s spots or stripes in moderation.
 They tend to jump overboard: striped armchairs, carpets, place settings, earrings, pants.
 Drop a pair of zebra-striped slippers in this, and she/he won’t know where the wrap ends and the gift begins.

 Do you know what goes on at a star party?
 Neither do we, but we bet many luminaries attend these sky’s-the-limit bashes.
 Dazzle the receiver with this celestial paper.
 It’ll put a sparkle in their eye.

 The ancient brocade pattern gets a little chutzpah by artist Veronique Charron.
 Golden wheat-chaff curls twist atop a richly colored red paper.
 The present hidden behind this velvety looking curtain … well, it doesn’t even matter what it is.

 “I Don’t Do Boring”

 When the occasion (or mood) calls for a solid-color, settle for boring.
 Kidding.
 Don’t do that paper.
 Do this paper.
 It’s a color gone wildly optical illusion.
 You can also use it to hypnotize people.

 Charlie Brown was way ahead of his time with the whole chevron pattern.
 Only it was called zig-zag then.
 Designer Alexis Clark splashes in sophisticated colors to create a wrap that pleases two groups that rarely hang together: the Pop-Sugary trendsetters and babies.
 To quote Charlie Brown: “Nothing takes the taste out of peanut butter like unrequited love.”

-Inside color: green
+Inside color: orange